Swing states scramble to keep elections on track in hurricanes’ wake

 “Hopefully we’ll be able to accommodate the voters, and somewhat take voting to the voters – because they may be isolated, they may be having difficulties getting out of their homes or out of their communities to come to the county seats,” Karen Brinson Bell, the director of the State Board of Elections, said at a Monday press conference.

 Conspiracy theorists have made their jobs even harder.
-False online claims that the storms were engineered by the government to steal homes and resources from North Carolinians, and that the Federal Emergency Management Agency was involved, got so much attention that conservative Republican Rep. Chuck Edwards put out a lengthy statement debunking those claims.
-And conspiracy theorists attacked the North Carolina election board’s efforts to accommodate storm-affected voters – many of whom are Republicans – as an attempt to boost voter fraud.
+False online claims that the storms were engineered by the government to steal homes and resources from North Carolinians, and that the FEMA was involved, got so much attention that Republican Rep. Chuck Edwards put out a lengthy statement debunking those claims.
+And conspiracy theorists attacked the North Carolina election board’s efforts to accommodate storm-affected voters – many of whom are registered Republicans – as an attempt to boost voter fraud.

 “It is not helpful.
 As a matter of fact, it is a disservice to these people who have already faced disaster and have been put in harm’s way and are hurting.
 What a disgrace for anyone to try to provide misinformation or disinformation affecting their ability to vote,” Ms. Bell said.